-Every day is chance to help others.
-Whether it’s supporting our local community through auctions and donations, or traveling to the Philippians to work side-by-side with doctors and nurses at birthing centers, Pearls by...Read More
+Every day provides a chance to help others.
+Whether it’s supporting our local community through auctions and donations, or traveling to the Philippines to work side-by-side with doctors and nurses at birthing centers, Pearls by...Read More

-Pearls that are farmed in freshwater producing a large variety of shapes and colors, and are less expensive then other cultured pearls because of the quantity that can be produced from one mollusk.
-One mollusk can produce up to 40 pearls at one time compared to a South Sea oyster which produces only one pearl at a time.
+Pearls that are farmed in freshwater produce a large variety of shapes and colors, making them less expensive than other cultured pearls, because of the quantity that can be produced from one mollusk.
+One mollusk can produce up to 40 pearls at one time, compared to a South Sea oyster which produces only one pearl at a time.
 Natural-colored freshwater pearls range from peach to lavender to white to pink, with sizes ranging from 3mm to 15mm.
 Because freshwater pearls are easier to obtain, they are perfect to use in fashion designs and are the most affordable of the cultured pearls.View Pearls

-Also know as “Black Pearls”, Tahitians are produced by the Pinctada Margaritifera oyster in the French Polynesian islands.
-Boasting a wide array of natural colors such as grey, green, silver, blue, eggplant and black, a strand of Tahitian pearls is very difficult to match, requiring thousands of loose pearls to create a single strand.View Pearls
+Also known as “Black Pearls,” Tahitian pearls are produced by the Pinctada Margaritifera oyster in the French Polynesian islands.
+Boasting a wide array of natural colors such as gray, green, silver, blue, eggplant, and black, a strand of Tahitian pearls proves very difficult to match, requiring thousands of loose pearls to create a single matching strand.View Pearls

 White South Sea

-White South Sea pearls are produced by the silver-lipped variety of the Pinctada maxima oyster, located predominantly in Australia.
-An oyster produces one White South Sea pearl each 2-4 years; each harvest, only 10-30% are round pearls.
+White South Sea pearls are produced by the silver-lipped variety of the Pinctada Maxima oyster, located predominantly in Australian waters.
+An oyster can produce one White South Sea pearl every two-four years; of each harvest, only 10-30% of the acquired pearls will be round.
 While irregular White South Sea pearls are also beautiful, a strand of round White South Sea pearls is rare and valuable.View Pearls

 Golden South Sea

-The Golden South Sea pearl comes from the Pinctada maxima, or gold-lipped, oyster found primarily in the Philippines and Indonesia.
-Golden South Sea pearls can range in color from cream or champagne colored pearls to deep golden pearls, which are the most valuable.
-Because each oyster can only produce one pearl every two-4 years, a single strand of round, matched Golden South Sea pearls with a dark golden color can be valued in excess of $100,000.View Pearls
+The Golden South Sea pearl originates from the gold-lipped variety of the Pinctada Maxima oyster, found primarily in the Filipino and Indonesian waters.
+Golden South Sea pearls range in natural colors from cream or champagne-colored pearls to deep golden pearls, which are the most valuable.
+Because each oyster can produce only one pearl every two-four years, a single strand of round, matched Golden South Sea pearls possessing the dark golden color can be valued in excess of $100,000.View Pearls

 Pearls have a legacy.
-It is that legacy that inspires Shari and our designers to create pieces that can be worn by women all over the world from all walks of life.
+That legacy inspires Shari and our designers to create pieces that can be worn by women all over the world from all walks of life.
 Pearls do not begin their journey beautifully.
-In fact, a pearl is the result of a harsh irritant entering an oyster, causing it pain and discomfort.
-After months, if not years, that irritant is covered again and again by layers of nacre, and over time, a pearl is formed.
+In fact, a pearl results from a harsh irritant entering an oyster, causing it pain and discomfort.
+Over months, if not years, that harsh irritant is coated again and again by layers of nacre produced by the oyster, and, eventually, a pearl is formed.

 As we design at Pearls By Shari, we keep the legacy of the pearl in mind.
-Just as every beautiful pearl is born from pain and discomfort, each person, formed by what they encounter during the journey of life, is unique and beautiful.
-This message of beauty developing in spite of pain and struggle inspires us to innovate pieces with unexpected materials and processes, such as leather, metals, and precious stones, to enhance the elegance of the pearl for every walk of life.
-Whether it's combining rough leather with pearls for our Teton Mountaineering Collection or metal with diamonds and pearls for our Alchemy Collection, our designs are more than just a piece of jewelry.
-A Pearls by Shari design is just a way point in the pearl's journey as it continues to spread a legacy of hope and beauty in the face of struggle from one generation to another.
+Just as every beautiful pearl results from pain and discomfort, each person, formed by whatever he or she might encounter during the journey of life, is unique and beautiful.
+This message of beauty developing in spite of pain and struggle inspires us to craft innovative pieces using unexpected materials and processes, such as leather, metals, and precious stones, to enhance the elegance of the pearl for every walk of life.
+Whether we combine rough leather with pearls for our Teton Mountaineering Collection or metal with diamonds and pearls for our South Sea Collections, our designs represent more than pieces of jewelry.
+A Pearls by Shari design simply serves as a waypoint in the pearl's journey as it continues to pass on a legacy of hope and beauty in the face of struggle from one generation to another.
 Begin your legacy with Pearls by Shari.

 Pearls By Shari maintains the strictest quality grading standards.
 Each pearl harvested is as individual as a fingerprint.
-Here are the five factors we use to assess quality when hand-selecting our pearls.
+Below are listed the five factors we use to assess quality when hand-selecting our pearls.

-Luster is the term used to describe the luminous quality of a pearl.
-The luminosity of a pearl is determined by the quality of the nacre that comprises the pearl, and reflects a unique glow from both the inside of the pearl as well as its surface.
+Luster describes the luminous quality of a pearl.
+The quality of the nacre that comprises the pearl determines its luminosity, which reflects a unique glow from both the inside of the pearl as well as its surface.

 Blemishes mark the journey that the pearl endured while forming in the oyster and are completely natural, adding to the unique nature of each pearl and strand.
 While making the pearl unique, blemishes also contribute to its value.
-Fewer blemishes indicate a higher quality strand and increase the value of the pearl.
+Fewer blemishes indicate a higher quality pearl and increase its value.

 A WORD FROM SHARI: Most people have a price range that they want to stay in.
 At Pearls by Shari, our desire is to help you choose the very best quality within the parameters you hope to achieve.
 Surface blemishes can reduce the price of the pearl; however, depending on the placing of the blemishes and the other qualities of the particular pearl or strand, you can compromise on surface perfection to help you stay in your price parameters.

-A pearl’s color is determined by the type of oyster that produces them, and contributes to the price based on the rarity of that color.
+A pearl’s color is determined by the type of oyster that produces it and contributes to the price based on the rarity of that color.
 Akoya pearls are known for their white and pink tones.
-Tahitians are known for darker hues of titanium greys and deep blacks with tints of greens.
-South Sea pearls range from bold whites to the rarest tone in the world: beautiful, rich gold.
+Tahitians display much darker hues of titanium gray and deep black with tints of green.
+South Sea pearls range from bold white to the rarest tone in the world: beautiful, rich gold.

-Measured in millimeters, the size of a pearl, in addition to the quality, determines the overall price.
-A large diameter pearl of high quality is very difficult to cultivate; therefore, it incurs a higher price.
+Measured in millimeters, the size of a pearl, in addition to the other quality factors, determines the overall price.
+A large diameter pearl of high surface quality and round shape is very difficult to cultivate; therefore, it incurs a higher price.

 A WORD FROM SHARI: Size is critical to the selection process.
 Large pearls can definitely be more expensive; however, “big” is not always a good choice for a petite frame.
 The pearls should be chosen in proportion to your body size.
 We want the pearls to compliment you, not overpower you.